-A comparison of the content of Law No. 1205 and the Specific Regulatory Standard that is in the process of being drafted "Radioactive Waste Management, Disused Sealed Sources and Spent Nuclear Fuel Management" and the text of the Joint Convention on Safety in Spent Fuel Management and on Safety in Radioactive Waste Management results in the fact that the country, when the aforementioned standard is approved, will basically comply with the requirements of the Joint Convention on Safety in Spent Fuel Management and on Safety in Radioactive Waste Management.
+A comparison of the content of Law No. 1205, and the regulations in process approval "Radioactive Waste Management Regulations, Sources Disused Stamps and Spent Nuclear Fuel Management "and the text of the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management results in the country, when the aforementioned regulation is approved and generated from this regulation specific regulatory standards for this type of facilities, will basically comply with the requirements of the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management.